Server uptime is an essential requirement for any business that offers online services.

-Application/service failures are all considered to be events in which critical errors occur in software or services that are fundamental to the operation of the data center or server.
+Application/service failures are events in which critical errors occur in software or services that’s critical to the business operations.
 These issues can be caused by numerous factors, many of which are hard to predict and mitigate.
 Because of this, server admins are often unable to predict and pinpoint these potential issues.

-A proactive and skilled server administrator can identify and address such an issue before it becomes a problem, but they still can’t protect the server against this type of failure.
+A proactive and skilled server administrator can identify and address such an issue before they become a problem.

 Hardware (System) Failures

-This type of outage occurs because of physical hardware failures on which the server is running.
-These outages can affect every type of component that’s crucial to the functionality of a server.
+This type of outage occurs because of physical hardware failures of the server.
+These outages can affect every server component that’s crucial to the functionality of a server.

-Hardware failures can occur for numerous reasons, but they’re mostly a result of poor optimization, overheating, or the component reaching the end of its lifespan.
+Hardware failures can occur for numerous reasons, but they’re mostly a result of poor optimization, overheating, or a component reaching the end of its lifespan.